dddrrreee/cs240lx-22spr/labs/20-d/README.md

   https://dlang.org/spec/property.html.
     * In particular, `T.sizeof` is number of bytes needed to store a value of type `T`.
+* When allocating a buffer on the stack, use `T[...] x = void` to avoid it being automatically initialized to zero.

 ### Extension: buffered writer